fiaisis/frontend/README.md

 ### Downloading the code

 To get started developing for the frontend, first you will need to have [Node.js](https://nodejs.org/en/download/package-manager) and [Yarn](https://classic.yarnpkg.com/en/docs/install) installed and set-up on your machine.
 When following the install wizards just keep to default settings.
 You will then want to clone the [SciGateway](https://github.com/ral-facilities/scigateway) repository.
-From now on stick to SciGateway's `develop` branch (which is the default) and pull from it regularly to keep up to date with changes.
+From now on stick to SciGateway's `release/v2.0.0` branch (worth noting that `develop` is the repository's default branch).

 With that done, you can now clone the FIA frontend repository.

 ### Setting up FIA as a plugin

 The frontend works by building the project and then running it through SciGateway as a plugin.
-To get started developing locally, you will want to create a `settings.json` file in SciGateway's `public` folder.
-Do this by simply duplicating [`settings.example.json`](https://github.com/ral-facilities/scigateway/blob/develop/public/settings.example.json), renaming it, then adding FIA as a plugin with what port to listen on:
+You will want to create a `settings.json` file in SciGateway's `public` folder.
+Do this by simply duplicating [`settings.example.json`](https://github.com/ral-facilities/scigateway/tree/release/v2.0.0/public/settings.example.json), renaming it, then adding FIA as a plugin with what port to listen on:

 ```json
 // settings.json